jranek/EVI/README.md

 ```

 ### Perform integration
-Here we show you an example of how you can integrate gene expression modalities according to a multi-modal data integration strategy of interest.
-To do so, you must specify the data, whether the data should be log transformed, the integration method, and the integration method hyperparameters.
-For more details on integration method-specific hyperparameters, please see the input parameters in the `evi.tl.merge` script
+Here we show you an example of how you can use the evi class to integrate gene expression modalities according to a multi-modal data integration strategy of interest.
+We provide 9 functions to perform integration.
+Alternatively, if you'd like to integrate your data according to another method of interest, feel free to add the function to the `evi.tl.merge.py` script.

-We provide 9 functions to perform integration

-* `evi.tl.expression`- unintegrated spliced gene expression data
+* `evi.tl.expression` - unintegrated spliced gene expression data
-* `evi.tl.concat_merge` - horizontal (cell-wise) concatenation of data modalities
+* `evi.tl.concat_merge` - cell-wise (horizontal) concatenation of data modalities
 * `evi.tl.sum_merge` - cell-wise sum of data modalities
-* `evi.tl.cellrank` - implements cellrank merging of moments of spliced and RNA velocity modalities
+* `evi.tl.cellrank` - implements [cellrank](https://www.doi.org/10.1038/s41592-021-01346-6) for merging moments of spliced and RNA velocity modalities
-* `evi.tl.precise` - implements PRECISE merging, where data modality 1 is projected onto the sorted principal vectors
+* `evi.tl.precise` - implements [PRECISE](https://www.doi.org/10.1093/bioinformatics/btz372) for merging gene expression modalities, where data modality one is projected onto the sorted principal vectors
-* `evi.tl.precise_consensus` - implements PRECISE merging, where data modality 1 is projected onto the consensus features of both modalities
+* `evi.tl.precise_consensus` - implements [PRECISE](https://www.doi.org/10.1093/bioinformatics/btz372) for merging gene expression modalities, where data modality one is projected onto the consensus features
-* `evi.tl.snf` - merges data modalities using Similarity Network Fusion (SNF)
+* `evi.tl.snf` - implements [SNF](https://www.doi.org/10.1038/nmeth.2810) for merging gene expression modalities
-* `evi.tl.grassmann` - merges data modalities according to subspace analysis on a Grassmannian manifold
+* `evi.tl.grassmann` - implements [Grassmann joint embedding](https://www.doi.org/10.1093/bioinformatics/bty866) for merging gene expression modalities
-* `evi.tl.integrated_diffusion` - merges data modalities using integrated diffusion
+* `evi.tl.integrated_diffusion` - implements [integrated diffusion](https://arxiv.org/pdf/2102.06757.pdf) for merging gene expression modalities

-Alternatively, if you'd like to integrate your data according to another method of interest, feel free to add the function to the `evi.tl.merge` script
+To perform integration, simply specify the data, whether an individual modality should be log transformed, the integration method, and the integration method hyperparameters.
+For more details on integration method-specific hyperparameters, please see the input parameters in the `evi.tl.merge.py` script.

 ```python
 # Example integrating spliced and unspliced modalities using PRECISE